Solutions That Help You into The United States

 You are considered a special immigrant if you fall into any one of the following:

-• former employees of the Panama Canal Zone
+• People who worked in the Panama Canal Zone

-• long time foreign workers for the U.S. government
+• Long-term foreign workers for the U.S. government

-• foreign children who have been declared dependents of the state
+• Foreign kids declared dependents of the state

 Option 7: Are you a Refugee?